fgraux/LiveProd/README.md

 web app Client node express html 5 folder

 INSTALL
-install Node.js, MongoDB, MongoDB Database Tools, OBS within plugins (NDI, websocket…) , CasparCG, NDI tools.
+•	install Node.js, MongoDB, MongoDB Database Tools, OBS within plugins (NDI, websocket…) , CasparCG, NDI tools.
-Use the liveprodb archive file to Restore the database with a mongorestore command.
+•	Use the liveprodb archive file to Restore the database with a mongorestore command.
-Start OBS & Caspar CG
+•	Start OBS & Caspar CG.
-go to /public/javascript folder and edit CCGNodeClient.js file, changing line 2 with the IP of your host computer.
+•	Go to /public/javascript folder and edit CCGNodeClient.js file, changing line 2 with the IP of your host computer.
-Open a terminal window (cmd or powershell on windows 10), cd to your folder, and type node CCGNodeSrv.js.
+•	Open a terminal window (cmd or powershell on windows 10), cd to your folder, and type node CCGNodeSrv.js.
-You should be now able to connect on the web UI while typing //localhost/ to your web browser (//localhost/keyboard/ for the single keyboard, //localhost/clock for the clock etc...)
+•	You should be now able to connect on the web UI while typing //localhost/ to your web browser (//localhost/keyboard/ for the single keyboard, //localhost/clock for the clock etc...).
+•	Then you can click on the button SetUP and configure your different hosts (OBS and CasparCG instance)...
+If on the same server, put localhost on every IP address field...

 CAREFULL
 If you want to install LIVEPROD on an Ubuntu server, be aware that CasparCG Flash templates won’t  be working (but will work with html templates and simple logos displaying).